Contrast-Security-OSS/DeveloperLearnGuide/docs/Server-Side Request Forgery (SSRF)/Overview.md

 ## Server-Side Request Forgery (SSRF)

-### What Is It?
+## What Is It?

 SSRF vulnerabilities enable an attacker to trick the targeted application or application programming interface (API) into sending a crafted request to an unexpected destination—turning a vulnerable application into a sort of attack relay that gives an attacker access to internal systems.

 SSRF requires two conditions:

-- The application performs requests to the server/localhost
+- The application performs requests to the serve or localhost
-- The attacker controls the server/localhost through the external app/user input
+- The attacker controls the server or localhost through the external app/user input

 ## Impact